-- 5. Sketch a horizontal Construction Line to the left from the intersection of both the Pitch Diameter circle and the vertical line sketched in the previous step.
+- 5. Sketch a horizontal Construction Line to the left from the intersection of both the Pitch Diameter circle and the vertical Construction Line sketched in the previous step.
 The point at this intersection is named the Pitch Point.
 Sketch a Construction Line from the Pitch Point 20° below the horizontal line.
 This is the Pressure Line and represents the line of pressure from the powered gear tooth to the non-powered tooth of the opposing gear and will be approximately perpendicular to the tooth surface at this point.
 In our gear assignment the more common 20° pressure angle will be used (Designs using other angles, such as 14.5° are less common).
+Your sketch should look similar to the image below.

+- Now sketch the Base

+Diameter (Db) circle as

+opposed to using a

+formula.
+This circle has its

+center at the Origin and is

+tangent to the Pressure

+line.

-Your sketch should look similar to the image above. - Now sketch the Base Diameter (Db) circle as opposed to using a formula.
-This circle has its center at the Origin and is tangent to the Pressure line. - 7.
-Sketch the first Pitch Point Diameter (Dpp) circle with the center at the Pitch Point.
+- 7. Sketch the first Pitch Point Diameter (Dpp) circle with the center at the Pitch Point.
 Sketch the second Pitch Point Circle with the center at the intersection of the first Pitch Point Circle and the Base Diameter.
-A portion of this circle will represent the upper arc or the involute portion of the gear tooth. - Now sketch a 3 Point Arc.
-This arc will represent the top or involute edge of one of the gear teeth.
+A portion of this circle will represent the upper arc or the involute portion of the gear tooth.

+8. Now sketch a 3 Point Arc named the Top Arc.
+This arc will represent the top or involute surface of one of the gear teeth.
 Place the first point of the arc at the intersection of the Outside Diameter circle and the second Pitch Point Diameter circle, the second point at the intersection of the Pitch Diameter circle and the second Pitch Point Diameter circle with the third point somewhere on the second Pitch Point Diameter circle.
-When placing the third point a tangent sketch Relation is added automatically by SolidWorks.
-If the last step does not work then snap the third point of the arc near the circle and establish a co-radial Sketch Relation between the arc and the second Pitch Point Diameter circle.
+When placing the third point, a Tangent Sketch Relation is added automatically by SolidWorks.
+If the last step provides an error or is difficult, then snap the third point of the arc in an arbitrary, nonconstrained location near the circle.
+Then establish a co-radial Sketch Relation between the arc and the second Pitch Point Diameter circle.
+Refer to the image above.

+9. Now sketch a Tangent Arc named the Bottom Arc.
+This arc will represent the bottom surface of one of the gear teeth.
+Start this arc at the bottom end point of the 3 Point Arc - sketched in the previous step - with the second endpoint coincident to the Root Diameter circle.
+This arc needs to be perpendicular to the Root Diameter circle (which will be covered in the next step).
 Refer to the image nearby.

-9. Now sketch a Tangent Arc.
-This arc will represent the bottom edge of one of the gear teeth.
-Start this arc on the bottom end point of the 3 Point Arc, sketched in the step above, to the Root Diameter circle.
-This arc needs to be perpendicular to the Root Diameter circle.
-Refer to the image nearby.

-- 10. To make the bottom arc perpendicular to the Root Diameter, sketch a Construction Line from the endpoint of the arc sketched above to the Origin.
-Make this line tangent to the arc sketched above.
-You may have to move the intersection of the Construction Line and arc to one side of the second Pitch Point Diameter circle or the other in order to get the tangency to work.
-This arc will not be co-radial to the second Pitch Point Diameter circle! - 0°
+10. To make the Bottom Arc perpendicular to the Root Diameter, sketch a Construction Line from the endpoint of the arc - preciously sketched - and then make it coincident with the Origin.
+The provide a Tangent Sketch Relation between this Construction Line and the Bottom Arc as shown in the image to the right.
+You may have to move the intersection of the Construction Line and arc to one side of the second Pitch Point Diameter circle - or the other - in order to get this tangency to work.
+This arc will not be co-radial to the second Pitch Point Diameter circle!